 Health screenings: How do these tests work?

-Health screenings are different kinds of tests that are administered to the body in order to check its health condition.
+Health screenings are different kinds of tests that are administered to the body to check its health condition.
 Health screenings also detect signs of any medical illness or disease that may develop in the body.
 The tests included in health screenings usually focus on the common diseases that occur in the body, such as conditions or diseases that affect the bones, hormones, heart, and kidneys.
 Tests also cover specific diseases that are prevalent among adults like diabetes and cancer.

 Aside from being able to detect and diagnose diseases, health screenings can also serve as a guide for patients to take preventative measures to delay the onset or lessen the risk of getting a disease.